acbarrentine/chimera-md/readme.md

 ## Release notes

+### v0.2.2

+* I hit an instance of a thread deadlocking which I believe to be a result of the cache failsafe operation I added.
+This changes the implementation to a message passed to the existing compaction thread, which should prevent the lock-in-lock situation I got it into before

 ### v0.2.1

 * This contains an attempt to work around a sporadic fault in the directory watcher I'm